What Is August 13 National Day

 Promote Inclusivity and Diversity

-Make an effort to ensure that your celebrations are inclusive and welcoming to people of all backgrounds.
+Make an effort to check that your celebrations are inclusive and welcoming to people of all backgrounds.
 This might involve inviting friends and family from different cultures to participate, or it might involve incorporating diverse perspectives into your activities.
 The goal is to create a sense of belonging and to celebrate the richness of human diversity.

 If you're organizing a national day event, consider the ways in which you can make it accessible to people with disabilities.
 Provide accommodations such as sign language interpreters, wheelchair access, and sensory-friendly spaces.